-- Certificate authority information

-Information about the certificate authority (CA) who has issued the certificate.

-- Certificate information

-Information about the certificate itself including a un

-Information about the certificate itself, including a unique serial number and a validity period, defined by start and end dates.
+- Certificate authority information Information about the certificate authority (CA) who has issued the certificate. - Certificate information Information about the certificate itself, including a unique serial number and a validity period, defined by start and end dates.

 Digital certificates

 Digital signature